pedroeisenlohr/HSM_2050/README.md

-Habitat Suitability Models with projections for 2050 (rcp 8.5)
+Climate Suitability Models with projections for 2050 (rcp 8.5)